Return0Software/fwf-server/README.md

 ## TODO

 * Why is a null pointer exception get thrown when I try to use the Follow or Membership edge realtionships?
+* ogm.properties file?

 ## Development